 It is an extremely debilitating emotional condition that causes depression, self-loathing and self-isolation.

 If you recognize many of the discussed potential causes for self-hate, it is very likely that you might be carrying Toxic Shame.

-If you recognize this in yourself, please seek help from a professional therapist as soon as possible (check out Online therapy.com for great online health professionals) and free yourself from this auto-immune disease of the mind.
+If you recognize this in yourself, please seek help from a professional therapist as soon as possible (check out Online therapy.com for great online health professionals (get a 20% discount the first month by using my link)) and free yourself from this auto-immune disease of the mind.